wzychla/OldMusicBox.EIH.Client/README.md

 # OldMusicBox.EIH.Client

 The goal of this project is to provide an independent .NET EIH (Electronic Identification Hub, **Węzeł Krajowy**) Client.
-The client will support the Węzeł Krajowy SSO flow
+The client will support the Węzeł Krajowy SSO flow (SAML2 with ECDSA and assertion encryption).

 The implementation follows the
 [official specification](https://mc.bip.gov.pl/interoperacyjnosc-mc/wezel-krajowy-dokumentacja-dotyczaca-integracji-z-wezlem-krajowym.html).